The 31 Greatest Pianists of all time

 Martha Argerich (Buenos Aires, Argentina 1941)

+Martha Argerich stands out among the best pianists of the 20th century.
 Her ancestry comes from a Spanish and Ukrainian Jewish family settled in Argentina.
+She is definitely one of the best pianists alive.

 In 1945, when she was only four years old, she gave her first public piano recital at the Astral Theater.